mrothfuss/coreboot-D16/README.md

 * [coreboot-4.15 source code](https://www.coreboot.org/downloads.html).
 * The mainboard specific code is in development by [Dasharo / 3mdeb](https://docs.dasharo.com/variants/asus_kgpe_d16/releases/), which includes both new code and reworked code previously developed by [Raptor Engineering](https://www.raptorengineering.com/coreboot/kgpe-d16-status.php).
 * A few patches were developed here to fix bugs and improve stability.
-All patches developed here are sent upstream to Dasharo.
+All patches developed here have been merged into Dasharo's upstream codebase.

 ## Building coreboot